-Journeys began as a gathering among friends created by Jay Golden in a warehouse in the Mission in 2001.
-Soon, people were coming back after shows and telling how they had created their own Journeys nights, at dinner parties, and among their wider network of friends.
+Journeys began as a media-music-storytelling show hosted by Jay Golden in a warehouse in the Mission in June of 2001.
+Stories were told through music, movies and dance amidst candlelight and chai tea service.
+But the show didn’t seem to end…one after another participant emailed to ask about the next show – telling Jay how they were telling stories differently, even creating their own Journeys nights at dinner parties among friends.
+That’s how one show grew into a series.
 The framework was simple: share the key stories of our lives – the ones that show our humanity, and most deeply connect us to one another.
-Then, weave in some music, and get the audience telling stories to one another, to create an immersive experience unlike any other.
+Then, weave in some music, and get the audience telling stories to one another, to create an immersive experience that would be remembered.

-While a lot has changed back then (we no longer have to set up the seats for example) Journeys has grown into a series of packed-house performance experiences in Berkeley’s Goldman Theater.
+While a lot has changed back then (we no longer have pillows on the floor for example) Journeys has grown into a series of packed-house performance experiences in Berkeley’s Goldman Theater.

 “I learned a tremendous amount about the power of stories, and about some cool new people.
 During the time I spent thinking about my aha moment and working with you on the story, I also learned a lot about myself.”

 -Maya Chorengel, Journeys Participant, Founder and Managing Director, Elevar Equity

 “I came to Jay with a lot of ideas, and threw a bunch of spaghetti against the wall.
 He took what I had and made a beautiful circle of stories.”